-Gluten-Free Pumpkin Cookies: Ingredients and Substitutions.
+Gluten-Free Pumpkin Cookies: Key Ingredients.

 - Granulated Sugar.
 Since pumpkin and brown sugar go so well together, I first tested the recipe with brown sugar.
 While the cookies were delicious, the texture was a bit too moist, thanks to the molasses in the brown sugar.
 Granulated sugar gives these cookies a lovely sweetness and helps them to have a cake-like texture.